L-functional analysis

-Although this paper contains vector lattice theory, knowledge of this theory is not necessary to be able to read this paper.
-Only a basic familiarity of functional analysis is required to comfortably read this paper.
-The paper is organized as follows:
+Although this paper contains vector lattice theory, knowledge of this theory is not necessary; only a basic familiarity of functional analysis is required to comfortably read this paper.
+Indeed, we made the conscious decision to make use of the representation theory for $\L$ (see \Cref{ss:representation theory}) over vector lattice arguments so that the paper is accessible to a wider audience.
+The reader will find occasional remarks where we have added further context from the vector lattice point of view or an alternative proof using vector lattice techniques.